-Brainstorming and collecting information online or in scientific literature can serve as a good first step to write a thesis statement.
-This will help you to come up with a working thesis and ideas on how to structure a good argument.
+Brainstorming and collecting information online or in scientific literature can serve as a good first step to writing a thesis statement.
+This will help you come up with a working thesis and ideas on how to structure a good argument.
 You cannot jump to formulating the thesis statement right after reading the essay assignment.

-Thinking about specific aspects of the topic which you can use to build up your argument might take a while, but it is worth spending some time to come up with a well-written thesis statement.
+Thinking about specific aspects of the topic that you can use to build up your argument might take a while, but it is worth spending some time to come up with a well-written thesis statement.